-First up, the bunny-hop.
 Once mastered, this skill will allow you to determine where you apply weight to the trail.
 It will mean that you can decide where to go heavy and light, and ultimately it will allow you to control your traction when it all gets a bit stressful.
 Contrary to what most people think though, it’s not about how high you can get your wheels off the ground, but how you get your wheels off the ground in the first place.
-Confused?
-Read on.

-In order to be able to tackle a bunny hop with confidence, you’ll need to trust that your feet will remain on the pedals.
-To learn this properly, and ensure that you’re not cheating by just pulling on your clips, flat pedals are the best choice for this.
-A good pair of mountain bike shoes will have a sole specifically designed for sticking to the pins, and they will be supportive enough that you won’t feel your foot collapsing around the shape of the pedal.
+In order to be able to tackle a bunny hop with confidence you’ll need to trust that your feet will remain on the pedals.
+To learn this properly, and ensure that you’re not cheating by just pulling on your clip-in pedals, you need to fit flat pedals and get hold of some good flat pedal shoes.
 Try and position your foot so that you can feel the ball of your big toe resting up against the leading row of pins.
 All of your toes should be hanging off the front of the pedal.

 Range of motion

-In the same way that your speed hop is 100 per cent push away from the ground, the levering or pivoting off your rear wheel should feel the same.
-You’re not lifting your bike off the ground, or sucking it up in the air.
+Push away from the ground rather than trying to lift your bike off the ground, or suck it up beneath you.
 What you’re trying to focus on here is your bum going from behind your saddle to being pushed by your legs up to your stem.
-Your arms will obviously have to pull on the bars to prevent you falling right off the back, but don’t overdo it.
+Your arms will obviously have to pull on the bars to avoid you falling right off the back, but don’t overdo it.

-A good way of thinking of a bunny-hop is to break it into two parts: the manual part, and the hop part.
-If you’re trying to hop a stick on the ground, try and set your manual part up a little bit further out from your target.
-Your first part, the manual part, should be smooth and deliberate, giving you time to set up your balance and aim.
+A good way of thinking of a bunny hop is to break it into two parts: the manual part, and the hop.
+If you’re trying to hop a stick on the ground, set your manual part up a little bit further out from your target.
+Your first part, the manual part, should be smooth and deliberate giving you time to set up your balance and aim.
 The second part, your hop, should be explosive and fast.
 You’re trying to drive away from the ground with power – remember you’re pushing away rather than pulling up.

 Using the larger bunny-hop technique, roll towards a stick and keep it on your side.
 As you turn away from it you’ll set up a tip in the direction of the obstacle.
 Use that lean and go for a big bunny-hop.
 Instead of hopping away from the ground, you’ll be hopping sideways over the stick.
 Spot your landing and get ready to steer for balance once both wheels are back on the ground.